rokwire/rokwire-building-blocks-api/authservice/readme.md

 ##### Docker Compose environment variable configuration

-Create a file called `credentials.env`.
+To run locally with Docker Compose, you will need to create a file called `credentials.env`.
 See [here](https://docs.docker.com/compose/environment-variables/#the-env-file) for documentation on `.env` files.
 Here are the environment variables that need to be defined:

 - `TWILIO_ACCT_SID`
 - `TWILIO_AUTH_TOKEN`